andestech/buildroot-external/readme.txt

 Andestech AE350 Platform

 The AE350 prototype demonstrates the AE350 example platform on the FPGA.
-This configuration builds with Linux 5.4 and OpenSBI 0.7 tarballs from AndeSight 5.1.0 package.
+This configuration builds with AndeSight 5.1.0 Linux 5.4 and OpenSBI 0.7 tarballs and mainline U-boot v2020.10.

 How to build it
 ===============